wmayner/pyphi/docs/examples/xor.rst

     0.5

-This tells us that knowing both |A| and |B| are currently off means that the past state of the system was either all off or all on with equal probability.
+This tells us that knowing both |A| and |B| are currently off means that the previous state of the system was either all off or all on with equal probability.

 For any reduced purview, we would still have the same information about the